Emily/sinatra-graph/README.markdown

 Inside the block you can call the following methods: all_smiles, area, bar, line and pie.
 Pass a title and an array (hash if using a pie) as parameters.

+Obviously, you can also access params[] and all other Sinatra methods.

     require 'sinatra'
     require 'sinatra/graph'